 Frequently Asked Questions

 The purpose of this section is to provide some answers to questions that you might have.
-Such questions are often asked of me by potential or new clients.
-The questions below are written from the readers’ perspective: the answers are written from my perspective.
+Such questions are often asked by potential or new clients.
+The questions below are written from the readers’ perspective: the answers are written from therapist perspective.

 I use a range of different styles of therapy – humanistic, psychodynamic, cognitive, behavioural and interpersonal rather than sticking to just one.